If you are being

 IF YOU CAN, TAKE ANYONE ELSE WHO IS LIKELY TO BE HARMED WITH YOU

 DO NOT RETURN.
 GO TO A SHELTER.
-To find one CLICK here, check the box for Domestic Violence and enter your zip code at the bottom of the page.
-In less than a minute from clicking the search button you will have a list of shelters and help organizations in your zip code.
+To find one CLICK here, enter your zip code toward the top of the page.
+Scroll down to Domestic violence and click for a list near you.

 You Will Get Counseling And Services, In The Safety Of People Who Care, Even If You Have No Money Or Way To Earn A Living.

 If you are experiencing abuse, call the national hotline at (800) 799-7233.
 They provide information on local resources to help victims find a path to safety, independence, and healing from abuse.
 Call and speak up for yourself or for someone who can’t.

 If you are in immediate danger, call 9-1-1.

 Domestic Violence is a pattern of coercive tactics used by one person to establish and maintain power and control over the victim.
 The coercive tactics can include:

 In other words, abuse is any behavior that seeks to deprive the victim of their independence and respect that the abuser demands for him/herself in the relationship.

 - Isolate you from family and friends?